shyambhati/Advance_Notification/README.md

 ### 2: Advance mode

-You can use Advance mode Snackbar with many features.
+You can use advance mode snackbar with many features.
 It has default close button.
 You can override the close button event, color and icon image.

 <img src="https://github.com/shyambhati/Advance_Notification/blob/main/display/advance.gif?raw=true" align = "right" width="300px" height = "600px">